anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I know but one freedom and that is the freedom of the mind.
+Quote: Genius is one percent inspiration and ninety-nine percent perspiration.

-By: Antoine de Saint-Exupéry
+By: Thomas Edison